 Despotism arose during the Neolithic period, also known as the Late Stone Age, when agriculture began to replace hunting and gathering as the primary way to get food.
 The Neolithic period began around 10,200 BCE in some areas, later in other areas, and ended between 4,500 and 2,000 BCE.

 Hunter-gatherer societies live in small groups that are very egalitarian.
 In fact, if someone tries to assert too much authority, other members of the group band together to suppress him by means ranging from ridicule to murder.

-Social scientists have puzzled over the question of how our ruggedly individualistic ancestors came to accept not only leadership, but complete control by the leader – despotism.
+Social scientists have puzzled over the question of how our ruggedly individualistic ancestors could be happy accepting not only leadership, but complete control by the leader – despotism.
 A recent article by Simon T. Powers and Laurent Lehmann of the University of Lausanne, Switzerland pulls together many ideas into an integrated mathematical model that predicts how and when despotism comes about.
 If the full paper has too much math for you, I also recommend the media interpretations at LiveScience and Phys.org.